Kevin Rix returns in 2019 for his second season as head coach of the CCRI baseball

 Rix previously served as head coach of the Warwick-based team in Rhode Island's Connie Mack Baseball League and as assistant coach of the Warwick-based team in the Rhode Island Amateur League.
 In 2000, he was the assistant coach of the Pilgrim High School freshmen baseball team.
 He also served as an assistant coach for Warwick Veterans High School prior to his tenure at CCRI.

-Joe Hopkins played for the Knights from 1979 through 1981 and is now back for his second season as an assistant coach.
+Joe Hopkins played for the Knights from 1979 through 1981 and is now back for his third season as an assistant coach.
 As a catcher during his playing days at CCRI, Hopkins earned First and Second Team All-Region Honors.

 Hopkins is a graduate of Roger Williams University with a Bachelor's degree in criminal justice.
 He also holds associate degrees in criminal justice and liberal arts from CCRI and is a member of the Johnston High School Athletics Hall of Fame.

-Hopkins is a resident of Cranston.
+Hopkins is a resident of Cranston, R.I.